gstanden/orabuntu-lxc/README.md

 "stlns01" is the name of your nameserver for your domain.
 Choosed the name that you want.
 This server name will get the "10.207.39.1" IP address and it will have the nslookup name "stlns01.yourdomain.com".

 "lxcora" is the LXC container name prefix.
 For the parameters shown below, the script will create 4 LXC containers with the names {lxcora10, lxcora11, lxcora12, lxcora13}.

+The "4" before the "lxcora" for script ubuntu-services-4.sh is the number of containers desired to be created.
+So the parameters on ubuntu-services-4.sh say "create quantity 4 OEL 6.7 containers with names {lxcora10, lxcora11, lxcora12, lxcora13}.

 clear
 ~/Downloads/orabuntu-lxc-master/ubuntu-services-1.sh 6 7 orabuntu-lxc\.com stlns01